 When it comes to all the decisions I’ve made over the years, relating to mobiles, this was one of my better choices.

 Making a fair comparison… where’s the saving with Sim only deals?

 It would be unfair to directly compare a current, brand-new phone contract with my SIM-only deal that stretches back 30 months.
 But I think it’s okay to compare what I have spent with what I could spend, as I’m not pretending this is a like-for-like scenario.

-I have been looking around for the phone of dreams, the Apple iPhone 11, on contract.
+I have been looking around at different plans. i wanted my phone of dreams, the Apple iPhone 11, on contract.
 And here’s one competitive deal that I have found: